josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌐_prevent_channel_harm_map_supernode.md

-# 🌐 The Prevent/Channel Harm Map (Supernode)
+# 🌐 The Prevent/Channel Harm Map
-**First created:** 2025-11-23 | **Last updated:** 2025-11-23
+**First created:** 2025-11-23 | **Last updated:** 2025-12-21
 *A synthesised, panoramic map of all structural, behavioural, racialised, democratic, and safeguarding harms produced by Prevent and Channel — connecting the 34-node architecture into one unified harm-logic model.*

 ---